BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/Azure Databricks/ADB-README.md

 # Azure Databricks
-Azure Databricks provides both computation and infrastruture to run ***spark*** code which is an open source distributed computation in=memory framework.
+Azure Databricks provides both computation and infrastruture to run **spark** code which is an open source distributed computation ***in-memory*** framework.
 None the less, SQL and python scripts can also be executed.

-In order to execute an piece of code, a computaion resource aka compute is required, which is to be created manually.
-The compute can be configured based on the usage requirement.
-Configuration usually includes:
+In order to execute an piece of code, a computaion resource aka **compute** is required.
+It is created and configured manually based on the required usage.
+Configuration of a compute usually includes:
 - Number of cores
 - Memory of compute